-Understanding Data Science from an Academic Perspective
+Understanding Data Science and AI

 In academic writing, data science refers to the study of extracting insights from data, a field that bridges computer science, statistics, and mathematics.
 Scholars emphasize its interdisciplinary nature: learning from information, testing hypotheses, and supporting decisions with evidence.
 While the term sounds research-focused, it underpins many practical careers in technology and analytics.